antfu/eslint-ts-patch/README.md

 This package proxies all ESLint exports, it should be compatible by aliasing the `eslint` package.
 The version of this package is the same as the latest supported ESLint version.
 It's using `^` relaxed dependency of `eslint`, so it should work with any newer versions of ESLint.

 When this package releases patches while ESLint hasn't bumped its version, it will be released with the same version as ESLint with a patch version suffix, e.g. `8.55.0-1`

+## How it works

+As the support of `eslint.config.js` seems to be quite hard-coded in ESLint, this package proxies all exports of ESLint and installs [this register]('./src/register.ts') beforehand.
+The register will swap some internal code of ESLint at runtime to make it work.

 ## Disclaimer